 \subsection{Related work}

-Several important issues within statistics and machine learning are closely related to our goals of uniform performance across subpopulations.
+Several important issues within statistics and machine learning closely relate to our goals of uniform performance across subpopulations.
 We briefly touch on a few of these connections here and hope that further linking them may yield alternative approaches and deeper insights.

-\paragraph{Covariate shifts}
+\paragraph{Covariate shifts.}

-A number of authors have studied the case where a target distribution of interest is different from the data-generating distribution---known as covariate shift or sample selection bias~\citep{Shimodaira00, Ben-DavidBlCrPe07, SugiyamaKrMu07}.
+A number of authors study the case where a target distribution of interest is different from the data-generating distribution---known as covariate shift or sample selection bias~\citep{Shimodaira00, Ben-DavidBlCrPe07, SugiyamaKrMu07}.
 Much of the work focuses on the domain adaptation setting where the majority of the observations come from a source population (and corresponding domain) $\pdist$.
 These methods require (often unsupervised) samples from an a priori \emph{fixed} target domain, and apply importance weight methods to reweight the observations when training a model for the target~\citep{StorkeySu06, BickelBrSc07, GrettonSmHuScBoSc09, HuangGrBoKaScSm07}.
 For multiple domains, representation based methods can identify sufficient statistics not affected by covariate shifts \citep{HeinzeMe17,GongZhLiTaGlSc16}.

 On the other hand, our worst-case formulation assumes no knowledge of the latent group distribution $\pworst$ (unknown target) and controls performance on the worst subpopulation of size larger than $\alpha_0$.
 Kernel-based adversarial losses~\citep{WenYuGr14,LiuZi14,LiuZi17} minimize the worst-case loss over importance weighted distributions, where the importance weights lie within a reproducing kernel Hilbert space.
 These methods are similar in that they consider a worst-case loss, but these worst-case weights provide no guarantees (even asymptotically) for latent subpopulations.